Oamubieya/Google-Analytics-Capstone-Project/README.md

-# Google Analytics Capstone Project
-## Cyclistic Bike Share Data Analysis
+# Cyclistic Bike Share Data Analysis

-This repository contains an analysis completed for the capstone project of the Google Data Analytics Certificate course.

-In this case study I used the data from a fictional bike rental company, Cyclistic, to try and determine the main differences between annual members and casual rider.
-I will showcase he full process of cleaning, analyzing and visualizing the data, along with my final suggestions and summary of the data.
+## Scenario

+You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
+But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

+## Ask

+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 ## The Data

-To analyze Cyclystics historical trip data I used the previous 12 months of Cyclystic trip data pulled from [divvy trip database](https://divvy-tripdata.s3.amazonaws.com/index.html).
-The datasets contain 13 columns.
+To analyze Cyclystics historical trip data I used the previous 12 months of Cyclystic trip data (04/2021 - 03/2022) pulled from [divvy trip database](https://divvy-tripdata.s3.amazonaws.com/index.html).
+These datasets contain the following 13 columns.

 ![download](https://user-images.githubusercontent.com/105673465/186822412-807f4511-3e11-40fd-aa87-8970215e2fc0.png)